shakfu/cyfaust/README.md

 The objective is to end up with a minimal, modular, self-contained, cross-platform python3 extension.

 This project started off as a [faustlab](https://github.com/shakfu/faustlab) subproject of the same name which was built as a single statically compiled module.
-After this was modularized into a package, it was spun-off this project which exclusively uses standard python build systems (setup.py, etc..)
+After this was modularized into a package, it was spun-off to this project which exclusively uses a standard python build systems (setup.py, etc..)

 ## Status